 Medieval castles in Dresden have colourful histories.
 The castles described below are all within short walking or driving distances.
 Today, these castles in Dresden have turned into hotels, vineyards, museums, or private homes.
-The magnificent gardens, the views over the Elbe rivers, the stories of these loving castles in Dresden present the past and the present of Dresden.
+The magnificent gardens, the views over the Elbe rivers, the stories of these loving castles in Dresden attract more and more tourists in the recent years.

 The castles are top destinations of day trips when traveling to Dresden.
 If you are in Prague, it is also possible to make a day trip to Dresden.
 The tour Dresden Full-Day Tour from Prague includes the discovery of the site of the “German Louvre” at the Zwinger Gallery, towers, and domes of one of Germany’s most picturesque cities.
 Being a cultural, educational and political centre of Germany and Europe, the castles in Dresden tell many stories about the city’s early history, its modern period centuries ago, its situation of the second world war and the post-war, and the post-reunification.